-Surgical treatments for critical illnesses might be short, but the recovery period can last for months, sometimes even years.
+Surgical treatments for critical illnesses might be short, but recovery can last for months, sometimes even years.
 You might want extra money to support the expenses during your recovery.

-Maintaining your previous lifestyle can be a hard blow on your savings, leaving you empty pockets after you have fully recovered.
+Maintaining your previous lifestyle can be a hard blow to your savings, leaving you empty pockets after fully recovering.
 This is where your payout from critical illness products helps.

-The amount claimed will not only help maintain your lifestyle but also pay for additional expenses incurred when recovering.
-Notwithstanding that it will also provide a safety net for your savings, which can now be used for other expenses.
+The amount claimed will help maintain your lifestyle and pay for additional expenses incurred when recovering.
+Notwithstanding that, it will also provide a safety net for your savings, which can now be used for other expenses.

 The coverage amount can be decided by referring to the LIA Singapore’s benchmark of the 5-year recovery period for critical illnesses.

-To calculate the amount, first, you need to figure out your 5-year annual income.
+First, you need to figure out your 5-year annual income to calculate the amount.
 Your insurance coverage should most definitely be higher than this calculated amount.

 The above is a general recommendation put forth by LIA Singapore.
 However, insurers have a maximum limit to the amount you can claim.
 Furthermore, different individuals earn varying levels of income.

 Therefore, another rule of thumb you can follow is to either have coverage for 5-7 years of your annual income or have a range between S$250 000 to S$350 000.

 The reason for a higher amount is that your coverage plan should provide you with enough support to maintain your current expenses and additional expenses added by the treatment procedure.
 It might include expensive medications, tests, or even hired help.